Family Biking Resources

 Blogs can be wonderful collections of family-specific bike info.
 The best of them have been given most major kinds of equipment to test, and will give you honest reviews of how each is in use.
 They often feature their own pictures, instead of the generic manufacturer photos you've already found online.

-Safe routes to school
+Safe routes to school and Bike buses

 Many cities have a Safe Routes to School Coordinator who provide resources and programming to schools to encourage kids to bike and walk to school.
-Besides being a great resource for families, there are 2 huge amenities they plan for the community: 1) Walking Bus and 2) Bike Train.
+Besides being a great resource for families, there are 2 huge amenities they plan for the community: 1) Walking Bus and 2) Bike Bus.
 Just like a regular bus and train, they have routes and schedules; and, in very progressive communities "run" daily or weekly.

 Bakfiets come with a removable canopy that keeps little ones warm and dry.